- Date : 03/05/2018

 - Read in : हिंदी

-Before you purchase a Pension Plan, it’s essential you know how they work, as well as the tax benefits they offer.
+Before you purchase a Pension Plan, it’s essential you know how they work, tax on pension as well as the other benefits they offer.

 After retirement, everyone needs a continuous flow of money to maintain their lifestyle.
 There are many private and public insurance companies that offer different types of pension plans in India to take care of post-retirement expenses.
-These pension plans also offer various tax benefits.
+It is important to understand the implication of income tax on pension plans and various other benefits they offer.
 In this article, we will look at pension plans in detail.

 What are pension plans?